open-eid/chrome-token-signing/README.md

 **NB!
 A new Web eID project is in development, which will replace Chrome Token Signing in the near future.
 More information about the Web eID solution is available [here](https://github.com/web-eid).**

-Now available from [Chrome Web Store](https://chrome.google.com/webstore/detail/ckjefchnfjhjfedoccjbhjpbncimppeg) and [Microsoft Edge add-ons store](https://microsoftedge.microsoft.com/addons/detail/fofaekogmodbjplbmlbmjiglndceaajh)
+Chrome Token signing is available from [Chrome Web Store](https://chrome.google.com/webstore/detail/ckjefchnfjhjfedoccjbhjpbncimppeg) and [Microsoft Edge add-ons store](https://microsoftedge.microsoft.com/addons/detail/fofaekogmodbjplbmlbmjiglndceaajh)

 **Info:** Firefox version 50 supports Chrome extensions and is implemented in version 1.0.4.